microsoft/DSCEA/docs/pages/mydoc/mydoc_background.md

 Using the information returned from Test-DscConfiguration, we can do some really interesting things related to reporting on the configuration of systems in an environment.

-Security baseline scanning, operational system checks such as verifying the setting of a particular registry key across all systems in an environment, application level adherence to desired configurations are just a few examples of how DSCEA can make an impact in your environment.
+Security baseline scanning, operational system checks such as verifying the setting of a particular registry key across all systems in an environment and application level adherence to desired configurations are just a few examples of how DSCEA can make an impact in your environment.